-As of June 30, 2017, we have approximately \$97.2 million of cash and cash equivalents.
+As of September 30, 2017, we have approximately \$84.4 million of cash and cash equivalents.
 Given our development plans, we anticipate cash resources will be sufficient to fund our operations into the fourth quarter of 2018, and we have no committed sources of additional capital at this time.
 The forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses could vary materially and adversely as a result of a number of factors.
 We have based our estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.
 Management does not know whether additional financing will be on terms favorable or acceptable to us when needed, if at all.
 If adequate additional funds are not available when required, or if we are unsuccessful in entering into partnership agreements for further development of our product candidates, management may need to curtail development efforts.
-Our independent registered accounting firm expressed substantial doubt as to our ability to continue as a going concern in their report dated February 16, 2017 included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016; however, in connection with our May 2017 underwritten offering we received net proceeds of approximately \$47.3 million, following the receipt of which, we expect that our cash resources will be sufficient to fund our operations into the fourth quarter of 2018.
+Based on the forecast, management determined that there is substantial doubt regarding the Company's ability to continue as a going concern.
+As a result, our independent registered public accounting firm has expressed substantial doubt as to our ability to continue as a going concern in their report dated February 16, 2017 included in out Form 10-K.

-\We need to raise additional capital to fund our operations.
+We need to raise additional capital to fund our operations.
 The manner in which we raise any additional funds may affect the value of your investment in our common stock.

-As of June 30, 2017, we have incurred approximately \$686.5 million of accumulated deficit and had approximately \$97.2 million of cash and cash equivalents.
+As of September 30, 2017, we have incurred approximately \$699.2 million of accumulated deficit and had approximately \$84.4 million of cash and cash equivalents.
 Given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the fourth quarter of 2018.
 However, changes may occur that would consume our existing capital prior to then, including expansion of the scope of, and/or slower than expected progress of, our research and development efforts and changes in governmental regulation.
 Actual costs may ultimately vary from our current expectations, which could materially impact our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.
 Also our estimates include the advancement of our immuno-oncology product candidates in the clinic under our Channel Agreement and GvHD Agreement with Intrexon and our increased expenses as we begin to advance candidates pursuant to the MD Anderson License with MD Anderson and commence providing funding for certain research and development activities of MD Anderson pursuant to the terms of the MD Anderson License, and we expect that the costs associated with these and any additional product candidates we pursue will increase the level of our overall research and development expenses significantly going forward.